openmetalio/openmetal-docs/docs/engineers-notes/okd.md

       additionalSecurityGroupIDs: ["7af89a64-3cc0-444f-9273-63f309a003c2"]
 ```

 Specify the IP of the floating IPs you created earlier.
-The API Ip should
+The API IP should
 already be filled in.

 ```yaml